twinformatics/eureka-consul-adapter/README.md

 # Restrictions
-This adapter _does not support everything_ of [Consul's HTTP API](https://www.consul.io/api/index.html) but only those endpoints and attributes that a required for Prometheus' service discovery mechanism.
+This adapter _does not support everything_ of [Consul's HTTP API](https://www.consul.io/api/index.html) but only those endpoints and attributes that are required for Prometheus' service discovery mechanism.

 # Functionality

-This starter add the following HTTP endpoints:
+This starter adds the following HTTP endpoints:
 - `/v1/agent/self` Returns the name of the datacenter in use (Consul API: https://www.consul.io/api/agent.html#read-configuration).
 In Eureka, this can be set using the `archaius.deployment.datacenter` configuration property.
 - `/v1/catalog/services` Returns the names of the deployed applications (Consul API: https://www.consul.io/api/catalog.html#list-services).
 No service tags service will be returned as Eureka does not support this concept.
 - `/v1/catalog/service/{service}` Returns all available details for the particular application (instances, host names, ports, meta data, service tags).
 No service tags service will be returned as Eureka does not support this concept.

+# Long-polling

+Consul HTTP API offers long-polling on some of its endpoints.
+Prometheus' client uses this functionality to get notified about changes in the registry (i.e. service de-/registrations).
+Prometheus adds the `wait` parameter (e.g. http://service-registry/v1/catalog/service/MY-SERVICE?wait=30000ms ), which causes the response to be delayed by specified time passed or returns immediately if the service itself changes within this time range.
+This behaviour has the benefit, that services changes are detected at once whithout have to wait the whole polling interval.
+Prometheus opens one long-polling request for each service.
+In order not to block one thread for each call, this adapter uses the async capabilities of Spring MVC.
+The default timeout for async requests is by default lower than 30 seconds and can cause `AsyncRequestTimeoutExceptions`. **To prevent this you need to set `spring.mvc.async.request-timeout` to at least 35000 (35 seconds)**.

 # How to use this starter